aovpn/ansible-role-openvpn/README.md

 ## More examples
 More examples will be provided in future documentation, which will be linked here.
 Stay tuned!

+# Contributing

+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+Check out our [contributing guide](CONTRIBUTING.md) to get started.

+Don't forget to give the project a star!
+Thanks again!

 # License
 MIT